cph-cachet/carp.sensing-flutter/apps/carp_mobile_sensing_app/README.md

 ## UI Widgets

-The final layer is the UI widgets.
+The top layer contains the UI widgets.
 Each UI widget takes in its constructor its corresponding UI model.
 For example, the `StudyVisualization` widget's `State` takes a `StudyModel` in its constructor: